StephanErb/aurora/docs/operations/troubleshooting.md

 ### Solution
-The executor might be failing due to unknown internal errors such as a missing native dependency of the Mesos executor libraries.
+The executor might be failing due to unknown internal errors such as a missing native dependency of the Mesos executor library.
 Open the Mesos UI and navigate to the failing task in question.
 Inspect the various log files in order to learn about what is going on.